 We recognize NIH grant revenue as reimbursable grant costs that are incurred up to pre-approved award limits within the budget period.
 The costs associated with these reimbursements are reflected as a component of research and development expense in the accompanying consolidated statements of operations.
-In the years ended December 31, 2020 and 2019, we recognized grant revenue of \$278,907 and \$372,649, respectively.
+In the three-month periods ended March 31, 2021 and 2020 and the years ended December 31, 2020 and 2019, we recognized grant revenue of \$36,975, \$34,633, \$278,907 and \$372,649, respectively.